atlasxomics/AtlasXbrowser_docs/docs/ExampleWalkthrough.rst

     .. figure:: /images/ROILocated.png

-        In order to indentify the ROI the user must drag the corners of this red square to the outside of the fluorescent lines.
+        In order to identify the ROI the user must drag the corners of this red square to the outside of the fluorescent lines.

     *Note:* The dye is being run through channels of the chips, and as such must be included within this rectangle.
 The optimal placement of this rectangle is directly on the outside borders of the channels containing the BSA staining.